Eastwood, Essex: History

 Eastwood took its name from its situation on the eastern side of the woods and parkland of Rayleigh and Thundersley which were part of the Great Forest of Essex.
 The village is mentioned in the Domesday Book of 1086 as "Estwa", and was held by Swain of Essex, whose father Robert had held it during the reign of Edward the Confessor.
 Suen's son, Robert of Essex, founded Prittlewell Priory in the year 1100, but his grandson Henry of Essex forfeited all his estates to the Crown in 1163, because of alleged cowardice in battle.
 After this date the manor was generally held by the Crown.

 In the 13th century, the English Kings would often visit the district for hunting, making Hadleigh Castle their residence.
 Henry VIII was the last king known to have hunted here and Eastwood Lodge was the centre of the last reserved portion of hunting land.
 In 1536, during the Reformation, the Manor was given by Edward VI to Lord Rich whose descendants became Earls of Warwick, then by marriage it passed to the Earl of Nottingham.

 The Bristow family purchased the estate and held it until 1866 when it was sold in lots: "Eastwoodbury", the large house which stood immediately to the east of the Church, was on the site of the original Manor house.
 It was demolished in 1954.

-One can read about the history of Eastwood in Leonard Sellers book Eastwood Essex a History.
+One can read about the history of Eastwood in Leonard Sellers’ book Eastwood Essex a History.
 It contains 672 pages, 522 photographs and 56 maps/plans.

+In 1931 the parish had a population of 3887.
+The parish of Eastwood formerly included a detached area on Wallasea Island, some 8 miles north-east from the main part of the parish.
+After the main part of the parish was absorbed into Southend in 1933 the former detached area persisted as a parish called Eastwood until 1946, when it was added to the parish of Canewdon.